Keksuccino/fm-v2-wiki/become-an-author.md

 Well, that sounds great, because this wiki is now partly community-driven and everyone can contribute to it!

-All you need to do is **sending me a PM in Discord (Keksuccino#0425)** with a short text about your history with FancyMenu and why you want to become a wiki author.
+All you need to do is **sending me a PM in Discord (@keksuccino)** with a short text about your history with FancyMenu and why you want to become a wiki author.

 Thank you so much for your interest in contributing content to the wiki!
 You are great and what you're doing will help a lot of people, including me! <3